-Through Seniors Out Speaking (SOS), the Medicare Rights Center works with host organizations nationally to enlist, train and track the outcomes of SOS volunteers as they help their friends and neighbors understand Medicare and related health insurance coverage.
-Currently reaching more than 50,000 older audience members each year, the SOS model builds camaraderie among older adults, strengthens community-based organizations and encourages participants to become advocates for their own health care and that of their peers.
+Through Medicare Minutes (formerly known as Seniors Out Speaking), the Medicare Rights Center works with host organizations nationally to enlist, train and track the outcomes of Medicare Minute volunteers as they help their friends and neighbors understand Medicare and related health insurance coverage.
+Currently reaching more than 50,000 older audience members each year, the Medicare Minute model builds camaraderie among older adults, strengthens community-based organizations and encourages participants to become advocates for their own health care and that of their peers.

-Some recent SOS Medicare Minute topics include the following:
+Some recent Medicare Minute topics include the following:

-SOS Medicare Minutes currently empower thousands of older adults each month through presentations coordinated by Area Agencies on Aging (AAAs), State Health Insurance and Assistance Programs (SHIPs), senior centers, libraries, labor unions and other partners in the following communities:
+Medicare Minutes currently empower thousands of older adults each month through presentations coordinated by Area Agencies on Aging (AAAs), State Health Insurance and Assistance Programs (SHIPs), Aging and Disability Resource Centers (ADRCs), Senior Medicare Patrol’s (SMPs), senior centers, libraries, labor unions and other partners in the following states:

-I’m interested in bringing SOS to my community.
+I’m interested in bringing Medicare Minutes to my community.
 How do I begin?

 Host organizations should have access to interested volunteers (and be willing to increase volunteer participation as needed).
-Host organizations are also encouraged to identify a point person to serve as SOS coordinator, scheduling SOS Medicare Minute presentations at local sites, communicating with volunteers, and tracking presentation data for monthly reports.
+Host organizations are also encouraged to identify a point person to serve as Medicare Minute coordinator and schedule Medicare Minute presentations at local sites, communicate with volunteers and track presentation data for monthly electronic reports.

-For more information about how to begin offering SOS Medicare Minutes (or other SOS programming) in your community, please contact Scarlet Watts, director of marketing and outreach, at firstname.lastname@example.org.
+For more information about how to begin offering Medicare Minutes in your community, please contact Scarlet Watts at email@example.com.